MSc International Accounting and Financial Management

 - Course Start Date

-Prepare yourself for an international career in accounting and finance with this MSc International Accounting and Financial Management.
+Prepare yourself for an international career in accounting and finance.
 Whether you’ve previously studied accounting, finance or business in a non-English speaking context or you are new to the field but aspire to a career in accounting or finance, this is an ideal course for you.

 On this Master’s you’ll get a great foundation in general accounting and financial management responsibilities.
-You’ll also have the chance to explore other essential business functions, such as managing people and organisations, strategic marketing and management, global business skills, management skills and personal development.
-There’s no dissertation, so you’ll benefit from an extra semester of taught modules, including performance management and reporting, to ensure you develop all the essential skills and knowledge you need to excel in business.
+You’ll also have the chance to explore other essential business functions, such as managing people and organisations, strategic marketing and management, management skills and personal development.
+There’s no dissertation, so you’ll benefit from an extra semester of taught modules, including performance management and reporting, to ensure you develop all the essential skills and knowledge you need to excel.

 You don’t need to have studied or worked in business before to thrive on this course.
 You just need to be excited about working with numbers, as well as developing the soft skills – such as communication, teamwork and presenting – that are essential for rising to the top in this competitive field.